 The patient will then be required to heal for several months before undergoing a second procedure.

-During the second surgery, the skin graft will be used to create a tube that allows the urethra to extend up underneath the tip of the new phallus.
+During the second surgery, the skin graft will be used to create a tube.
+This tube allows the urethra to extend up underneath the tip of the new phallus.

-Urethral lengthening is not without risk of complication, and this is a problem that I experienced myself.
+Urethral lengthening is not without risk of complication and this is a problem that I experienced.
 You can read all about that by clicking here.